davidseve/cloud-native-deployment-strategies/blue-green-argo-rollouts/README.md

 Applications have their own life cycle, so we should be able to execute independent blue/green deployment.
 All the applications and dependencies will not change its version at the same time.

 Another important topic in the `Cloud Native` is `Continuous Delivery`.
 If we are going to have several applications doing Blue/Green deployment independently we have to automate it.
 We will use **Helm**, **Argo Rollouts**, **Openshift GitOps** and of course **Red Hat Openshift** to help us.

+[**Argo Rollouts**](https://argoproj.github.io/argo-rollouts/) is a Kubernetes controller and set of CRDs which provide advanced deployment capabilities such as blue-green, canary, canary analysis, experimentation, and progressive delivery features to Kubernetes.
+In this demo we are going to use blue-green capabilities.

-**In the next steps we will see a real example of how to install, deploy and manage the life cycle of Cloud Native applications doing Blue/Green deployment.**
+**In the next steps we will see a real example of how to install, deploy and manage the life cycle of Cloud Native applications doing Blue/Green deployment using Argo Rollouts.**

 If you want to know more about Blue/Green deployment please read [**Blue/Green Deployment**](https://github.com/davidseve/cloud-native-deployment-strategies/tree/main/blue-green-pipeline#bluegreen-deployment)